 Join me in my journey!

 I invite you to join me in my journey, here on my website and by following me on Facebook and Google+.
-I’ll keep you updated on my novel-in-progress, The Flying Girl, and notify you of new posts related to the novel’s universal themes, the personal issues the characters struggle with to achieve healthy relationships and sexual intimacy, as well as the place and times in which the story takes place: San Francisco in the late ’60s, the Sexual Revolution and advent of Women’s Liberation.
+I’ll keep you updated on my novel-in-progress, The Woman Inside Her, and notify you of new posts related to the novel’s universal themes, the personal issues the characters struggle with to achieve healthy relationships and sexual intimacy, as well as the place and times in which the story takes place: San Francisco in the late ’60s, the Sexual Revolution and advent of Women’s Liberation.
 You’ll also be among the first to know when I publish short stories, essays, and articles you might enjoy.
 Don’t hesitate to contact me if you have further questions or feedback to share; I enjoy reading your comments on my posts and welcome your emails.

 Psst!
 When you sign up to follow my blog by email, your email address will be used ONLY to send announcements of my new posts to you.
 Simple and easy.
 And no spam!
 Don’t worry about getting flooded with emails either–I hate that, too!–I only do posts a few times a month, maybe once a week.